 Air freight transit time

-How to find air freight companies
+How to find air freight relocation options for Russia

 How air freight works

-This depends largely on the level of service you choose: While it’s possible to simply have your belongings collected, if you choose a full door-to-door service you’ll need to have your items surveyed professionally, and in some cases packaged to the company’s standards.
+This depends largely on the level of service you choose.
+While it’s possible to simply have your belongings collected, if you choose a full door-to-door service you’ll need to have your items surveyed professionally, and in some cases packaged to the company’s standards.

 Packing for air freight